hamlim/blog/public/posts/2023/january/dollar-devlog-1.md

 which I've since stopped supporting within my library.
 Hmm, will need to think about the right way to support this feature.

+Another interesting hiccup that I'll need to look into is how I want to integrate Vanilla Extract into the application.
+The VE Next.js plugin at the time of writing is still not supported with React Server Components in Next.js 13 sadly.
+I worked around this with a really rough process of having two build flows setup for my personal site and another site as well, maybe I opt for that in this case again as well.

 <Spacer />

 ---